Matthew Tkachuk's injury absence part of Team USA lineup changes vs. Sweden

 Tkachuk did not play for most of the third period against Canada on Saturday night.
 He started the game with a fight against Brandon Hagel that set the tone.
 His brother Brady and JT Miller followed up with fights of their own that had the Montreal crowd riled up.
 If the US wins the 4 Nations Face-Off, Matthew Tkachuk will be a big reason why.

-Tkachuk's injury has not been revealed but keeping him out of the Sweden game keeps him available for the 4 Nations Face-Off is vital.
+Tkachuk's injury has not been revealed, but keeping him out of the Sweden game to keep him available for the 4 Nations Face-Off final is vital.
 The Finland game completely changed once the Tkachuk brothers teamed up with Jack Eichel.
 They need to be together to win Thursday night's game.

 There is a chance the USA-Sweden game is completely meaningless for either team.
 If Canada-Finland ends in regulation, the winner of that game goes to the final.
 Sweden lost to both of them, which crushed their tiebreakers.
 If that game goes to overtime, Sweden has to win in regulation to force a USA rematch on Thursday.